PixEye/juke-swgoh-bot/README.md

 * discord.js
 * mysql

+Use the "mk-tables.sql" file to create the tables in a MySQL database.

 ## Run it

 I use to run the bot by simply typing the following command line in a console from the "src" folder: